lucasteles/fluentbuilder/README.md

 builder.generate(2) // [ { id: 35751, name: 'Opal' }, { id: 94291, name: 'Savion' } ]
 ```

 Like that, every time we call `generate()` we will have new data.
-Note the fact that if we pass a number as an argument to the `generate(n)` method, it will return an array of your type of the specified size
+Note the fact that if we pass a number as an argument to the `generate(n)` method, it will return an array of your type of the specified size.

 ### Random data